chemfiles/chemfiles/doc/bindings/fortran-api.rst

     Set the UnitCell of a Frame.

-    :parameter chrp_cell cell: The new unit cell
+    :parameter chfl_cell cell: The new unit cell
     :optional integer status [optional]: The status code

 .. f:subroutine:: set_topology(topology[, status])

     Set the Topology of a Frame.

-    :parameter chrp_topology topology: The new topology
+    :parameter chfl_topology topology: The new topology
     :optional integer status [optional]: The status code

 .. f:subroutine:: step(step[, status])